lisiarend/PRONE/README.md

 ## Usage

-To get familiar with the functionalities of the R package, check out [lisiarend.github.io/PRONE/](lisiarend.github.io/PRONE/).
+To get familiar with the functionalities of the R package, check out our vignettes available at [https://lisiarend.github.io/PRONE/](https://lisiarend.github.io/PRONE/).

 ## Citation